NokuOS/NokuOS-Arch/README.md

 + Support for both Debian and Arch-based Distros

 + Auto-Install for Xorg so it can just be used from a Command Line Install

++ Creating an own Repo for every software used by NokuOS